 What all religions hold in common

-Reflections on the Origins of Religious Thought (Revised, with new references) (or download a PDF version by clicking here).
+Reflections on the Origins of Religious Thought (2011 revision) (or download a PDF version by clicking here).

 The Religious Basis of Intelligent Design